Stock market today: Wall Street drifts in mixed trading as Treasury yields rise more

 NEW YORK (AP) — U.S. stocks are drifting in mixed trading Tuesday, as continued worries about high interest rates compete with strong profit reports from some big companies.

-The S&P 500 was 0.1% lower in midday trading, coming off a sharp loss after bending under the pressure from a jump in Treasury yields.
-The Dow Jones Industrial Average was up 103 points, or 0.3%, as of 11:35 a.m.
-Eastern time, and the Nasdaq composite was basically flat.
+The S&P 500 was mostly unchanged in afternoon trading, coming off a sharp loss after bending under the pressure from a jump in Treasury yields.
+The Dow Jones Industrial Average was up 142 points, or 0.4%, as of 1:27 p.m.
+Eastern time, and the Nasdaq composite rose 0.1%.

 Companies are under even more pressure than usual to report fatter profits and revenue because the other lever that sets stock prices, interest rates, looks unlikely to add much lift soon.